gobeam/truthy-react-frontend/README.md

 │   └── helpers                             * Common Helper functions.
 │   └── hooks                               * Feature to use state and other React functionalities without writing class.
 │   └── i18n                                * Translation files.
-│   └── reducers                            * Pure function that takes an action and the previous state of the application and returns the new state.
+│   └── reducers                            * Pure function that takes an action and the previous state of the application and returns the
 │   └── routes                              * Routes list.
 │   └── scss                                * Scss files for the project.
 │   └── services                            * Common services file.
-│   └── store                               * The Redux action types in action-type.js, reducers, selectors, and main store in the sub-folders.
+│   └── store                               * The Redux action types in action-type.js, reducers, selectors, and main store in the
 │   └── utils                               * Common utils.
 │   └── app.js                              * Main app component.
 │   └── global-style.js                     * Global styles.